103 Railroad Avenue,

 No one has favorited this theater yet

-A new 1,000-seat theater was built adjacent the the original Sayville Theater (former Novelty Theater), designed by architects John Eberson and Drew Eberson, it opened on April 29, 1951.
-It is one of the surviving downtown theaters.
-Nicely maintained, the theater brings you back to a simpler time before the multiplexes.
+A new 1,000-seat theatre was built adjacent the original Sayville Theatre (former Novelty Theatre), designed by architects John Eberson and Drew Eberson, it opened on April 29, 1951.
+It is one of the surviving downtown theatres.
+Nicely maintained, the theatre brings you back to a simpler time before the multiplexes.

-It’s one of the few theaters nowadays where for $12 you can get the movie ticket, a medium popcorn, and a drink all included.
+It’s one of the few theatres nowadays where for $12 you can get the movie ticket, a medium popcorn, and a drink all included.